 A simple search for ecommerce technology trends is enough to make your head spin.
 You could spend days on end combing through all the search results and still only scratch the surface.

-While there’s nothing wrong with keeping an open mind, you only have so much time to follow the “latest and greatest” trends.
+While there’s nothing wrong with keeping an open mind, you only have so much time to follow every “latest and greatest” ecommerce trend.
 This is especially true if you don’t have the resources of an Amazon, Apple, Walmart, Target, or other leading retailer.
 And most of us don’t, right?

 In this article, I share the top ecommerce technology trends of 2021 so you don’t have to search for them on your own time.

 Harness the Power of These 5 Ecommerce Technology Trends

 It’s in your best interest to learn more about any ecommerce technology trend that could improve your online business and crush the mobile commerce game.

 However, if you’re short on time and ready to take action, here are five trends that deserve your immediate attention.
 Following these has helped many ecommerce businesses and marketers excel at a higher level.

 1. Live Chat